North Korea's Kim lays out key goals to boost military power | Law-Order

 During the Tuesday session at the ongoing plenary meeting of the ruling Workers' Party, Kim analysed new security challenges in international politics and on the Korean Peninsula and clarified principles and directions to take in external relations and fights against enemies to protect national interests and sovereignty, according to the official Korean Central News Agency.

-Kim "set forth new key goals for bolstering up the self-reliant defense capability to be pushed ahead with in 2023 under the multilaterally changing situation," KCNA said, without elaborating.
+Kim "set forth new key goals for bolstering the self-reliant defense capability to be pushed ahead in 2023 under the multilaterally changing situation," KCNA said, without elaborating.

-Some observers say the new goals could be related to Kim's push to expand his nuclear arsenal and introduce a spate of high-tech weapons systems such as multi-warhead missiles, a more agile long-range weapon, a spy satellite and advanced drones.
+Some observers say the new goals could be related to Kim's drive to expand his nuclear arsenal and acquire high-tech weapons systems such as multi-warhead missiles, a more agile long-range weapon, a spy satellite and advanced drones.

-They say Kim would eventually aim to use his boosted nuclear capability to force its rivals to accept the North as a legitimate nuclear state, a status he would think is essential in getting international sanctions on his country to be lifted.
+They say Kim would eventually aim to use his boosted nuclear power to force his rivals to accept the North as a legitimate nuclear state, a status he thinks is essential in getting international sanctions lifted.

 On Monday, South Korea's military fired warning shots and launched fighter jets and helicopters, after detecting what it called five North Korean drones that violated the South's airspace.

+In a meeting with his advisers on Wednesday, Yoon said South Korea must resolutely retaliate against any provocation by North Korea, saying that will be the most powerful means to deter the North.

+Yoon also said South Korea must not be intimidated by North Korea's nuclear weapons, according to his spokesperson, Kim Eun-hye.

-Some experts say the North Korean drone flights might have been designed to test South Korean and US readiness and neutralise a previous inter-Korean tension-reduction agreement.
+Some experts say the North Korean drone flights might have been designed to test South Korean and US readiness and nullify a previous inter-Korean agreement to reduce tensions at front-line areas.

 They say North Korea likely assessed its drones as a cheap yet effective method to cause security jitters and a domestic divide in South Korea.

-In an apparent effort to blame the allegedly lax air defense system to Moon's engagement policy toward North Korea, Yoon said that "I think our people must have seen well how dangerous a policy relying on the North's good faith and (peace) agreements would be."
-Moon's liberal opposition Democratic Party accused the president of trying to shift a responsibility for his government's security policy failure to someone else.
+In an apparent effort to blame the allegedly lax air defenses on Moon's engagement policy toward North Korea, Yoon said, "I think our people must have seen well how dangerous a policy relying on the North's good faith and (peace) agreements would be."
+Moon's liberal opposition Democratic Party accused the president of trying to shift blame.

-Under a five-year arms build-up plan announced on Wednesday, South Korea's Defence Ministry said it'll push to bolster its so-called three-axis system - preemptive strike, missile defence and retaliatory attack capabilities - to cope with North Korean nuclear threats.
+Under a five-year arms buildup plan announced on Wednesday, South Korea's Defense Ministry said it'll push to bolster its so-called three-axis system — preemptive strike, missile defence and retaliatory attack capabilities — to cope with North Korean nuclear threats.

 To do so, it said it'll procure more stealth fighter jets and submarines capable of firing ballistic missiles, operate additional interceptor missiles and radars, and develop more powerful, precision-guided weapons.